 Adults aged 18+ with an IBS diagnosis based on Rome IV criteria who previously improved while on a gluten-free diet, are able to comply with the study procedures, and have signed the Informed Consent may be eligible for the study.

-Subjects representing one or more of the following criteria will be excluded:
+Participants meeting one or more of the following criteria will be excluded:

 This trial is open to patients outside of Hamilton.
 Please speak to your doctor or contact the Study Coordinator if you are interested in participating in the study.